anonymousaabc/DRGCN/README.md

 ```

-# Step 3: Prepare data
+# Step 3: Experimental datasets

 Two datasets are required to run this code.
+We have already upload datasets in the directory.
+You can skip this step.

 One is ogbn-arxiv origin data, the directory is `./drgat/dataset/ogbn_arxiv/`.